 Step 3 - Remove the Wires

 Check the switch terminals for power using a voltage tester.
-The switch terminals are where the electrical wires and the switch are connected.
-If the voltage test detects no power, remove the wires by loosening the terminal screws that connect the wires to the switch.
+The switch terminals are where the electrical wires are connected to the switch.
+If the voltage tester detects no power, remove the wires by loosening the terminal screws that connect the wires to the switch.

 Step 4 - Cut the Wires

-Cut the exposed wires with your wire stripper and make a fresh strip of bare wire about an each long.
+Cut the exposed wires with your wire stripper and make a fresh strip of bare wire about 1/2-inch long.

 Step 5 - Connect the Timer Switch

-A timer switch has three wires with different colors: one wire is black, the other is white, and the remaining wire is green.
+For a timer switch with three wires that are identified by different colors: one wire is black, the other is white, and the remaining wire is green.
 The green wire is for the grounding.
-What you need to do now is connect the black wire on the timer switch to the black wire on the wall box.
-Next, connect the white wire on the timer switch to the white wire on the wall box.
+What you need to do now is connect the black wire on the timer switch to the black wire on the wall box using a wire nut.
+With another wire nut, connect the white wire on the timer switch to the white wire on the wall box.
+Finally, the green can be connected to the box.

 Step 6 - Use the Electrical Tape